utnesp/qPCR_ddCt_tcltk2/README.md

 So you have been strugling with excel to get the qPCR results analysed?
 It took you one hour in generating the results demanded by your supervisor?
 I believe you!
 Then maybe this tool could help you getting the results ready in less than 2 minutes!
 The program is easy to understand, and works well on OSX (and I guess UNIX as well).
 Windows user might have problems, but we can sort this out together if you need my help.

-To start the software, just double-click on the tktclk_ddct.R file.
+To start the software, download and open tktclk_ddct.R.

 # Input format requirements